 Alcohol Testing as a Condition of Bond

-In just about every DUI case brought in the Greater-Detroit area courts of Wayne, Oakland, Macomb, Lapeer, Livingston, St. Clair and Washtenaw Counties, a person will required to submit to some kind of alcohol (and/or drug) testing as a condition of bond, in order to stay out of jail, while his or her case is pending.
+In just about every DUI case brought in the Greater-Detroit area courts of Wayne, Oakland, Macomb, and the surrounding counties, in order to stay out of jail, a person will required to submit to some kind of alcohol (and/or drug) testing as a condition of bond, while his or her case is pending.

-As Michigan DUI lawyers, we have seen, first-hand, how the methods used for such testing have evolved over the years.
+As Michigan DUI lawyers, my team and I have seen, first-hand, how the methods used for such testing have evolved over the years.

-Nowadays, and in many cases, a person is ordered to obtain and use a portable breath testing device that will cellularly or wirelessly transmit the results of his or her breath sample.
+Nowadays, and in most cases, a person will be ordered to obtain and use a portable breath testing device that will cellularly or wirelessly transmit the results of his or her breath sample.

 Urine testing, when used, is still generally done at collection centers, although the frequency of such testing is typically much less than that for breath samples.

 While a person may be ordered to provide breath samples on a portable cellular-type unit several times per day, urinalysis is usually much less frequent, typically being required anywhere from once a month to a few times per week.